Looking for a blog name generator for your upcoming blogging project?

 If you ask me which is the best out of all the ten, I’d prefer Lean Domain Search as my free option.

-Click here to comment which domain name generator tool you would use to find a name for your blog.
+Click here to comment on which domain name generator tool you would use to find a name for your blog.

 Also, if you liked what you read do consider sharing the article with your other blogging friends.

-- How to start your blog, the right way, in 20 minutes or less (step by step guide)
+- How to start your blog, the right way, in 20 minutes or less (step-by-step guide)

 - Best free WordPress themes for your blog

-FAQs on Blog Name Generators to Find the Perfect Domain in 2023
+FAQs on the Best Blog Name Generators to Find the Perfect Domain in 2023

 NameCheap.com: Namecheap is our preferred domain name registrar.
 They’re not only affordable and offer free privacy protection but also are trustworthy and have a lot of options to get the most from your domains.
 We’ve 23+ domains registered with NameCheap so far and some are over 5 years.

-BlueHost.com: If you want a free domain name along with your blog hosting, nothing beats Bluehost They’re officially recommended by WordPress.org and are great value for money hosting services for starters.
+BlueHost.com: If you want a free domain name along with your blog hosting, nothing beats Bluehost They’re officially recommended by WordPress.org and are great value-for-money hosting services for starters.

 There is no metric to determine how good your blog name is.
 Just make sure it is short and memorable, easy to pronounce and doesn’t contain numbers or hyphens.
 Do make sure you don’t violate copyrights.

 The best tip is to use your own name to name your personal blog.
 Using your own name will bring that personal touch to your website.
 Another idea is to use the theme of your blog content to name your personal blog.
-For example, if you’re writing about money saving tips you can name it ThePennyFairy.com etc.
+For example, if you’re writing about money-saving tips you can name it ThePennyFairy.com etc.